inkstitch/inkstitch/collections/_docs/en/003-005-satin-column.md

 **Info:** We strongly recommend to use at least three rungs.
 If you use exactly two rungs (and two rails) it is hard for Ink/stitch to decide which is which.
 {: .notice--warning }

+### Auto generated Satin Columns

+* Add a contour to a path object (with no filling).
+* Set contour width to the size you want your satin stitch to be.
+* Run `Extensions > Ink/Stitch > Satin Tools > Convert Line to Satin`
+* Optionally run `Extensions > Ink/stitch > Satin Tools > Auto-route Satin...`
+* Use as-is or customize rungs or rails

 ## Params